Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-\begin{rem} \emph{It should be noted that in the above proof of (LML), we only used that (LML) is satisfied for each of the bimodules.
+\begin{remark} It should be noted that in the above proof of (LML), we only used that (LML) is satisfied for each of the bimodules.
 Similarly, the proof of (LLM) only uses that (LLM) is satisfied for each of the bimodules.
-Moreover, it is noteworthy that in the last part of the proof of Proposition \ref{hom} only the second bimodule needs to satisfy (ZD).} \end{rem}
+Moreover, it is noteworthy that in the last part of the proof of Proposition~\ref{hom} only the second bimodule needs to satisfy (ZD). \end{remark}

-The proof of Proposition \ref{hom} shows that the vector space of linear transformations between weak Leibniz bimodules is again a weak Leibniz bimodule:
+The proof of Proposition~\ref{hom} shows that the vector space of linear transformations between weak Leibniz bimodules is again a~weak Leibniz bimodule:

-\begin{pro} Let $\lf$ be a Leibniz algebra over a field $\fbb$.
-If $M$ and $N$ are weak $\lf$-bimodules, then $\Hom_\fbb(M,N)$ is a weak $\lf$-bimodule.
-In particular, the linear dual $M^*$ of a weak $\lf$-bimodule is a weak $\lf$-bimodule. \end{pro}
+\begin{proposition} Let $\lf$ be a~Leibniz algebra over a~field $\fbb$.
+If $M$ and $N$ are weak $\lf$-bimodules, then $\Hom_\fbb(M,N)$ is a~weak $\lf$-bimodule.
+In particular, the linear dual $M^*$ of a~weak $\lf$-bimodule is a~weak $\lf$-bimodule. \end{proposition}

-Let $\lf$ be a Leibniz algebra over a field $\fbb$, and let $M$ be a weak $\lf$-bimodule.
+Let $\lf$ be a~Leibniz algebra over a~field $\fbb$, and let $M$ be a~weak $\lf$-bimodule.
 Define the contractions

 and